daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-30-Mcapitata-Development-16S-Analysis-Part-3.md

 - p-trim-left-r 20 (reverse is 20 bp long)
 - p-trim-left-f 19 (forward is 19 bp long)

+`  --p-trim-left-r 20 --p-trim-left-f 19 \`

+*The code does not include these primer trimming parameters because our sequences were returned without primers*

-Primer information for our sequencing run [is here](https://emmastrand.github.io/EmmaStrand_Notebook/16s-Sequencing-HoloInt/).
+Information for our sequencing run [is here](https://emmastrand.github.io/EmmaStrand_Notebook/16s-Sequencing-HoloInt/).
 We used the V4 primer region.

 P-truncate values are based on where the mean quality scores of R1 and R2 files start to decrease seen in the MultiQC report:

-- p-trunc-len-r 192
+- p-trunc-len-r 282
-- p-trunc-len-f 245
+- p-trunc-len-f 282

 Forward sequences:
 ![forward](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/16S/forwardquality.png)